aditollo/grunt-svgzr/README.md

 Type: `object`
 Default value: `false`

 If `false`, the plugin will not proceed with the conversion from svg to png files.

-#### options.png.type
-Type: `String`
-Default value: `'svg2png'`

-The libraries that you want to use for the conversion from svg to png.
-By default svgzr will use [svg2png](https://www.npmjs.org/package/svg2png) and phantomJS, but you can set `'gm'` for GraphicsMagick (you have to install [GraphicsMagick](http://www.graphicsmagick.org/)), or `'im'` for ImageMagick (you have to install [ImageMagick](http://www.imagemagick.org/))
+If true, svgzr will use [svg2png](https://www.npmjs.org/package/svg2png) and phantomJS for the conversion.

 #### options.fallback
 Type: `object`